OCA/product-attribute/customer_pricing_in_product_view/README.rst

 Known issues / Roadmap
 ======================

-Previous versions of this module allowed the customers name to be typed directly in the view.
+* Previous versions of this module allowed the customers name to be typed directly in the view.
-While fields.dummy has been deprecated the functionality can still be acheived by an unstored many2one on product.template in the same way as pricelist_id is currently stored.
+* While fields.dummy has been deprecated the functionality can still be acheived by an unstored many2one on product.template in the same way as pricelist_id is currently stored.

 However, the way in which the context is set presents two issues.

 * The customers name rather than id is stored in context when referencing self.
 * The tree view does not dynamically change context in version 10 from search bar entries.

-(In fact it makes the pricelist functionality of the tree view in core Odoo irrelevant)

-If these issues are resolved and there is a way to get

 Bug Tracker
 ===========